Once upon a time ...

 Alex George, Owner

 Alex George has published six novels, both in the United States and abroad.
 A Good American was a Barnes and Noble Discover New Writers Pick and a national and international bestseller.
 His most recent novel, Setting Free the Kites, was published by Penguin Books in February 2017 and was also a bestseller.
 Both books were chosen by the nation’s independent booksellers for the “Indie Next List”.
-His new novel will be published by Flatiron Books, an imprint of Macmillan, in 2019.
-Alex is also the founder and director of the Unbound Book Festival, which is now approaching its fourth annual event.
-He is also an attorney, and has run his own law firm in Columbia for the past thirteen years.
+His new novel, The Paris Hours, will be published by Flatiron Books, an imprint of Macmillan, in May 2020.
+Alex is also the founder and director of the Unbound Book Festival, which has just finished its fourth annual event.
+He is also an attorney, and has run his own law firm in Columbia for the past fourteen years.
 A native of the UK, he moved to Columbia fifteen years ago.

 Carrie Koepke, Manager

 Carrie has lived in the Columbia since the age of two, when she became firmly rooted.
 She feels at home in wild green spaces, or anywhere if there is a book to read.
 Admittedly, sidewalks have proven to be safer for reading while walking.
 When she pretends to have spare time, she likes to grow things… in gardens, on paper, in her home, and in the community.
 Favorite genres include Literary Fiction, Picture Books, Science, Memoir, and Books That Refuse Definition.

 Becky Reed has been a book lover for her entire life, so becoming a bookseller was a very easy decision.
 She came from St. Louis to attend Mizzou in 1998, fell in love with the small town feel and just never left.
 Armed with a degree in English, she has worked as a bookseller in Columbia for most of her adult life.